pingcap/docs/ticdc/troubleshoot-ticdc.md

 ## Does TiCDC support outputting data changes in the Canal protocol?

 Yes.
-Note that for the Canal protocol, TiCDC only supports the JSON output format (experimental), while the protobuf format is not officially supported yet.
+Note that it is experimental.
+For the Canal protocol, TiCDC only supports the JSON output format, while the protobuf format is not officially supported yet.
 To enable Canal output, specify `protocol` as `canal-json` in the `--sink-uri` configuration.
 For example:

 {{< copyable "shell-regular" >}}